drzzlio/gitops/readme.md

 When the cluster yaml is read by the script, it is evaluated as a template string so that properties of variables like `project` can be pulled in.

-The cluster runs preemptible nodes, and has workload ID and Config Connector enabled.
+The cluster runs spot instances, and has workload ID and Config Connector enabled.

 It's expected that this repo evolves to support a number of projects and clusters.
+Besides the primary cluster, though, additional clusters would be created with kcc resources after bootstrap.

 ## GitOps Bind

 Once the cluster is up and running, we can deploy our gitops operator and have the git repo take control of ops from here on.
-We may want to chain this onto the cluster creation scripts.
-We may want to chain _all_ the bootstrap scripts.

-For mutli-cluster support we'll want to make it easy to run this against any cluster.
+We'll want to create a KCC Project resource for the bootstrap project to take control of it.

+This first applies the output of `kustomize build apps/argocd/overlays/primary` to install argocd.
+It then applies `kustomize build clusters/primary/appoapp.yaml` to install the app-of-apps that will eventually converge on having all of our applications configured and installed.

 Do we want to just shell out to `kubectl`, or use our own client library to talk to the cluster?

-We'll want to create a KCC Project resource for the bootstrap project.

 ## Local Config Mgmt Cluster
 Decided: NO